rsangeethk/Thaan.RPA/README.md

 ## Let us know your thoughts
 Drop a note to [ra.sangeeth.kannan@gmail.com](mailto:ra.sangeeth.kannan@gmail.com?subject=[Business%20proposal%20/%20Service%20Request]).

-**Looking for Partners from BPM/RPA Service Industry to Collaborate.**
+**Looking for Partners from BPM Vendors / RPA Service Providers to Collaborate on Launching the Product.**